Welcome to the Central Bedfordshire Safeguarding Children Board website.

 Although the LSCB's role includes coordinating and ensuring the effectiveness of work done by member organisations to safeguard and promote the welfare of children and young people, it is not accountable for the operational work.
 This remains with the individual organisations and services.
 The LSCB does not have the power to direct other organisations.

-The Strategic Boards of the LSCBs are chaired by the Independent Chairs.
+The Strategic Board of the LSCB is chaired by the Independent Chair.

-The work of the Bedford Borough & Central Bedfordshire Safeguarding Children Boards is led by the Joint Steering Group.
+The work of the Central Bedfordshire Safeguarding Children Board is led by the Joint Steering Group.
 Work is delegated to either one of the following subgroups or time limited task and finish groups;